jerosanchez/fastapi-demo/docs/guidelines/design.md

 - Record significant design choices and trade-offs in [Architecture Decision Records (ADRs)](../adr/).
 - In particular, document any non-standard patterns or exceptions in ADRs.
 - Reference ADRs in code comments or documentation where relevant.
+- Follow the [Documentation Guidelines](documentation.md) for standards on structure, clarity, and maintenance of all design-related documentation.

 ---